 Architecture, MArch

-The Master of Architecture degree is intended to prepare students to become practicing, licensed architects in the United States of America.
+The Master of Architecture degree is an accelerated 5-year continuous program (combining a BA and MArch) that prepares students to become practicing, licensed architects in the United States of America.

 Request Info